-MUSC 111 MUSIC TECHNOLOGY I (2) The purpose of this course is to provide a hands-on study of current technologies used in the elementary and secondary classroom, including office/music software, video/audio digital recording, and editing.
+MUSC 111 MUSIC TECHNOLOGY (2) Prerequisite: must be able to read music.
+The purpose of this course is to provide a hands-on study of current technologies used in the elementary and secondary classroom as well as by performing musicians.
+Topics include office/music software, video/audio digital recording and editing, and music notation software including, but not limited to Sibelius and Finale.
+An introduction to U. S. Copyright law as it applies to musicians is also covered in this course.